 Bringing two decades of experience as an arts educator to her role of Director of Education, Employment and Public Engagement, Anika develops Powerhouse Arts’ programming and innovative partnership, helping to facilitate arts learning experiences for diverse audiences.
 Before joining the team, Anika worked as the Director of the Art Center at 92Y and as the Director of In-School Programs for City Lore.
 She studied anthropology and visual arts at Brown, and received her Ed.M from Harvard.

-Collaborative Production Manager
+Director of Collaborative Production Operations

 As the Collaborative Production Manager at Powerhouse Arts, Kiah brings her fabrication and production management expertise together to support the workflow of the Collaborative Production Department.
 She has been working in fashion, film and fine art for nearly 10 years.
 Kiah was a costume designer and special effects artist for film and television with a focus on creature fabrication.
 She also oversaw production and logistics for a vegan fashion company before joining the Powerhouse Arts team as a Textile Fabricator in the Spring of 2018.
 She has a degree in Photography from Bard College.
 She is currently studying Herbal Medicine in her free time.